mbelloiseau/website-monitoring/README.md

 ### Overview

 * Total number of targets
-* Percentage of invalid status code
+* Percentage of HTTP 200 status code
-* Percentage of available targets
 * Percentage of targets using SSL
 * Global invalid status code history